alphagov/govuk-design-system/src/components/accordion/index.md

 The accordion component uses JavaScript.
 When JavaScript is not available, users will see all the content displayed with the section labels as headings.

+If you are using HTML, you must add an 'id' attribute to to the `<div>` tag with the `accordion` class.
+It must be unique across the service's domain to maintain the persistent expanded state of the accordion.

 ### Section heading buttons

 An accordion will usually start with all sections hidden.
 To show a section, the user can interact anywhere in the heading button.